 Game Library: As befitting it success, of the pre-crash consoles the Atari 2600 has by far the most games.
 With hundreds of games releasing during its 14-year active life in the US and numerous homebrew games from fans releasing in the decades since, the Atari 2600 has by far the largest and, by most metrics, best library of the pre-crash consoles.
 I like the 2600 and its games, but despite its massive numerical advantage this system is not my favorite second-gen console.
 Still, it is a quite good one.
 The system’s shooters are particularly good, but racing games and maze games also stand out.
 Those were some of the top genres of the time and the 2600 has great games in all of them.
 And again those games for the paddle controllers are really cool, the paddles are great.
 I love the driving controller too, it’s a real shame that only one game was made for it.
-Atari 2600 collecting is mostly very cheap, and the games are often fun so it’s rewarding.
-Even if the games aren’t great, seeing how the 2600 handled much more powerful arcade games can be fascinating.
-I covered some Atari 2600 games once, in a Game Opinion Summaries list some years ago that is on this site, and will do an update at some point hopefully not too far off where I cover the many more games I have gotten since.
+The 2600 has fantastic variety across many genres and types of games.
+I do find the simpler ones often hold up better than games that try for more complexity than the system can easily handle, but some games pull off impressively complex designs well so this varies.
+This is a very under-rated system today, give it a try.

-Odyssey 2 / Videopac, O2 – from Magnavox, later Phillips-Magnavox, or Phillips in Europe.
-Released 1978 (late 1978 in Europe, perhaps early 1979 in the US, later Japan), discontinued 1983, final game release that same year, though Europe did get a followup system that lasted into 1984.
+Release and Sales Info – From Magnavox, later Philips-Magnavox, or Philips in Europe.
+Released 1978 (late 1978 in Europe, perhaps early 1979 in the US, later Japan), discontinued 1983, final game release that same year, though Europe did get an enhanced followup system, the Videopac+, that lasted into early 1984.
 In the last few decades homebrew developers have brought this system back to life.
 2 million sold, probably about a million each in the US and Europe.
 I purchased one in 2012.

 History: Texas Instruments invented the integrated circuit that makes complex electronic devices like game consoles possible.
 Over the decades, they have been extremely successful as a chipmaker, but on the consumer side their only lasting success has been their line of graphing calculators.
 Their one attempt at a consumer home computer was this one, the TI 99/4 and TI 99/4A line which lasted from 1979 to 1984.
 Never particularly successful, the system was discontinued during the video game crash because, primarily, Commodore’s Vic-20 computer beat the TI99/4A on everything – price, features, and software.
-TI tried to match Commodore’s rock-bottom pricing, but while that sold computers, financially all that led to was money losses, until TI cut its losses and got out.
+TI tried to match Commodore’s rock-bottom pricing, but while that sold computers, financially all that led to was more and more losses, until TI cut its losses and got out.

 The system’s graphics and audio chips are extremely influential, however.
 The audio chip in the TI99/4A would be used in many consoles over the decades, including the Colecovision, Sega SG-1000, Sega Master System, and more.
 The Colecovision and SG-1000 uses the same TI video chip from the TI99 as well, and the Master System and Sega Genesis use chips which are backwards compatible with it.
 None of those systems use TI’s CPU that is the core of the TI99, but in terms of its graphical and aural look, the TI99 has a style very reminiscent of the Colecovision, with sprites on drawn backgrounds.
 It’s a quite different look from the all-pixel style of Atari systems of the time.
 The graphics have aged reasonably well, though that audio chip’s never been great.
 The few games with speech synthesizer support, if you have that addon as I do, are much better though; that speech in Parsec and Alpiner and such is pretty cool.